History of the Jews in Leeds: Cemeteries

 The first Jewish cemetery in Leeds was opened in 1837, with local Jews previously having been buried in nearby Hull.
 There are today five Jewish cemeteries in Leeds: the Beth Hamedrash Hagadol cemetery, established 1955; Hill Top Cemeteries, established 1875; New Farnley Cemeteries, established 1896; the United Hebrew Congregation Cemetery, established 1840; and the Sinai Synagogue Cemetery, established in the 1950s.

 The New Farnley cemetery contains nine Commonwealth war graves of Jewish service personnel, two from World War I and seven from World War II, with an additional World War II serviceman buried in the adjacent Louis Street Polish Jewish Cemetery.
 The United Hebrew Congregation cemetery contains 18 Commonwealth war graves of Jewish service personnel: six from World War I and 12 from World War II.

 Charities and communal organisations

 The first Jewish friendly society was founded in 1852.
 The Jewish Board of Guardians (est.1878) covered a range of activities, especially loans and grants in great numbers for immigrants to set up in business, or to continue on to North America.
-The Leeds Jewish Welfare Board has provided aid since 1878.
+The Leeds Jewish Welfare Board has provided aid since 1878, and now runs a community centre and community support services, and operates a charity shop and three residential homes for adults with learning disabilities.
 The Leeds Jewish Housing Association has 500 homes.
 The Leeds Jewish Institute was founded in 1896, and the Jewish Young Men's Association by 1901.
 The Leeds Jewish Representative Council has been active since 1938.

 The first Leeds Jewish trade union dates from 1876.
 The Amalgamated Jewish Tailors', Machinists' and Pressers' Union was officially founded in 1893, arising out of early organisations and strikes.